+Bicycle System

-Bicycle System People ride bicycles for different reasons.
-Some people ride for fun with their families on off-road trails, while other people commute by bicycle on the roads, mixing with other traffic.
-Some people ride to enjoy a beautiful day, while others ride because it is the quickest way to get to their destination.
+People ride bicycles for different reasons.
+Some people commute by bicycle on their families on off-road trails, while other people commute by bicycle on propile ride to enjoy a beautiful People ride bicycles for different reasons.
+Some people ride for fun with day, while others ride because it is the quickest way to get to their destination.
 Regardless of how or why someone rides a bicycle in Austin, a safe and well-connected bicycle system is needed to support riders of all ages and abilities throughout the city.

-Our bicycle system includes, among other things, bicycle lanes, urban trails, shared-use paths, neighborhood bikeways (quiet streets) crossing treatments for major streets, wayfinding signage, and end-of-trip facilities such as parking areas designed to make it safe, easy, and comfortable to ride a bicycle around and through our community.
+Our bicycle system includes, among other things, bicycle lanes, Urban Trails shared-use paths, neighborhood bikeways (quiet streets) crossing treatments for major streets, wayfinding signage, and end-of-trip facilities such as parking areas designed to make it safe, easy, and comfortable to ride a bicycle around and through our community.

+options."
 A high-quality bicycle system creates a safe and comfortable experience for cyclists of all ages and abilities and supports different types of trips.
-Bicycling is often comfortable, time-competitive, and easier than other Prioritize cycling lanes and pathways with significant mileage so that they become viable commuting and travel options." -Community Member modes for trips up to 3 miles long.
+Bicycling is often comfortable, time-competitive, and easier than other

+-Community Member modes for trips up to 3 miles long.
 Additionally, bicycle infrastructure can accommodate emerging mobility solutions that operate at similar speeds and with similar profiles, such as scooters.

+cycling lanes

+and pathways

+they become

+and travel

+with significant mileage so that

+viable commuting

 Although bicycle usage in Austin is growing, it still faces many challenges.
 For our bicycle system to flourish we need to develop a safer and more complete bicycle system, improve our collective understanding of how to share the limited roadway space, and enhance education and enforcement efforts on Austin's roadway laws.
 While Austin's bicycle network has rapidly expanded, from 2009 to 2019 we more than doubled our miles of streets with painted bicycle lanes to 260, this rapid growth has created a need for increased maintenance, parking enforcement, and street sweeping.
 Finally, we need to provide tools and education to help people overcome obstacles like the summer heat and our beloved hills.

 Despite these challenges, Austin's bicycle system remains an important tool for helping our community achieve its mobility goals.
 The bicycle system helps relieve demand on our roadways, removing cars and relieving congestion.
 Bicycling gives people reliable mobility choices, and also provides a safe place for the new scooters and other low-speed micromobility devices to operate.
 As an active form of transportation, it supports increased public health while supporting our environment and helping us connect to the outdoors and our public spaces.
 It is important that we create and support a safe bicycle system that serves people of all ages and abilities.

 Indicators and Targets